Hats-Protocol/proposal-hatter/docs/spec.md

 ## 1) External Dependencies & Ownership Model

 - Vault = Safe.
 The DAO is the Safe owner(s) and can execute arbitrary transactions via normal Safe flows (multisig or delegate to governance).
 - AllowanceModule (Safe "Spending Limits") is enabled for that Safe.
-It lets Safe owners assign spending limits (one‑time or periodic) per token/ETH to a delegate/beneficiary—here, ProposalHatter.sol is configured as the **delegate** with permission to execute transfers within owner‑set limits.
+It lets Safe owners assign spending limits (one-time or periodic) per token/ETH to a delegate/beneficiary—here, ProposalHatter.sol is configured as the **delegate** with permission to execute transfers within owner-set limits.
 Hat wearers calling `withdraw()` are the **beneficiaries** who receive the funds.
 - Hats Protocol (`HATS_PROTOCOL_ADDRESS`), used for `isWearerOfHat` and to run the exact multicall payload.

 Hats integration calls used:
-- `createHat(admin, details, maxSupply, eligibility, toggle, mutable, imageURI)` to create per‑proposal ticket hats and optional reserved hats.
+- `createHat(admin, details, maxSupply, eligibility, toggle, mutable, imageURI)` to create per-proposal ticket hats and optional reserved hats.
 - `changeHatToggle(hatId, newToggle)` then `setHatStatus(hatId, false)` to deactivate a reserved hat on cancel/reject.

-Hats module address requirements: modules cannot be zero‑address.
+Hats module address requirements: modules cannot be zero-address.
 This spec uses `EMPTY_SENTINEL = address(1)` for “no eligibility/toggle module”.

-Operational note: The DAO must configure Proposal Hatter with adequate per‑asset limits in the Safe’s AllowanceModule, at least as large as the expected aggregate withdrawals between top‑ups.
-Limits can be periodic or one‑time; owners can adjust them as needed via the Safe UI/API.
+Operational note: The DAO must configure Proposal Hatter with adequate per-asset limits in the Safe’s AllowanceModule, at least as large as the expected aggregate withdrawals between top-ups.
+Limits can be periodic or one-time; owners can adjust them as needed via the Safe UI/API.

 ETH sentinel: `address(0)` denotes native ETH in all references below.

 Constructor wiring:

 - `HATS_PROTOCOL_ADDRESS` is immutable and set at deploy.
-- `safe` (the DAO Safe) and `allowanceModule` addresses are set in the constructor (and may be updated later by Owner Hat via `setSafeAndModule`).
+- `safe` (the DAO Safe) and `allowanceModule` addresses are set in the constructor and never change post-deploy.
-- `approverBranchId` is set in the constructor (admin under which per‑proposal approver ticket hats are created) and may be updated later by Owner Hat via `setApproverBranch`.
+- `approverBranchId` is set in the constructor (admin under which per-proposal approver ticket hats are created) and is immutable thereafter.
-- `opsBranchId` is set in the constructor (branch root used for validation of per‑proposal reserved hats) and may be updated later by Owner Hat via `setOpsBranch`.
+- `opsBranchId` is set in the constructor (branch root used for validation of per-proposal reserved hats) and is immutable thereafter.
-- Role hat IDs (`ownerHatId`, `proposerHatId`, `executorHatId`, `escalatorHatId`) are set in the constructor (and may be updated later by Owner Hat via `setRoleHats`).
+- Role hat IDs (`proposerHatId`, `executorHatId`, `escalatorHatId`) are set in the constructor and cannot be updated.
 There is no global Approver Hat.
+- Proposal Hatter has no owner role; the deployment parameters above define the entire administrative surface area.
+- Internal allowance balances can only be increased by executed proposals and decreased by withdrawals; there is no administrative path to adjust them.

 ---

 ## 2) Roles (Hat IDs, checked at call time)

-- Owner Hat — DAO/top‑hat.
-May set role hats and Safe/Module parameters stored in Proposal Hatter.
 - Proposer Hat — required to propose.
-- Approver Ticket Hat — per‑proposal hat created by `propose` (under `approverBranchId`) and minted operationally to the chosen decider; required to approve/reject and approveAndExecute for that proposal only.
+- Approver Ticket Hat — per-proposal hat created by `propose` (under `approverBranchId`) and minted operationally to the chosen decider; required to approve/reject and approveAndExecute for that proposal only.
 - Executor Hat (optional) — if unset (`0`), any address may execute after the proposal's ETA; if set, caller must wear this hat.
-- Escalator Hat — may escalate (pre‑execution veto to full DAO path).
+- Escalator Hat — may escalate (pre-execution veto to full DAO path).

 Additionally, each proposal has a Recipient Hat, which is the hat authorized to withdraw funds from the vault.

 All role checks use `Hats.isWearerOfHat(msg.sender, roleHatId)` at call time.
+There is no contract owner; once deployed, role assignments remain fixed until a new deployment occurs.

 Sentinels